 Raiders NFL Draft Prospect: T Peter Skoronski, Northwestern

-While the Raiders will be shoppers during free agency, they do have an opportunity to add valuable young depth during the 2023 NFL Draft.
+While the Raiders will be shoppers during free agency, they can add valuable young depth during the 2023 NFL Draft.

-“We’re going to continue to find players that fit what we look for, and continue to build this team in our vision, and I think we’re going to, at the same time, our goal is to win football games, and our goal for next year is to make an improvement over where we were this year,” said Ziegler.
+“We’re going to continue to find players who fit what we look for, and continue to build this team in our vision, and I think we’re going to, at the same time, our goal is to win football games, and our goal for next year is to make an improvement over where we were this year,” Ziegler said.

-After landing the seventh overall selection for this year’s draft, we’ll be teaming up with SI’s Draft Bible to get the latest information on potential players the Silver and Black may draft.
+After the Raiders landed the seventh overall selection for this year’s draft, we’ll team up with SI’s Draft Bible to get the latest information on potential players the Silver and Black may draft.

 First up is offensive lineman Peter Skoronski, Northwestern Wildcats

-Skoronski graded as one of the top pass-protectors in the country by Pro Football Focus, with a 93.0 pass blocking grade, after allowing only six pressures on 474 pass-blocking snaps.
+Skoronski was graded as one of the top pass-protectors in the country by Pro Football Focus, with a 93.0 pass-blocking grade, after allowing only six pressures on 474 pass-blocking snaps.

 According to PFF, his 79.1 run-blocking grade also ranks fifth among all qualifying Power 5 tackles.

-“The potential first-round pick that has the versatility to play any position on the offensive line with his size and athletic ability,” said SI Draft Bible.
+“The potential first-round pick has the versatility to play any position on the offensive line with his size and athletic ability,” SI Draft Bible said.

-A powerful blocker in both the pass and run game, some say his arm length may be too short to play tackle at the next level and should consider moving him inside but his tape shows otherwise.
+A powerful blocker in both the passing and running game, some say Skoronski's arm length might be too short to play tackle at the next level and teams should consider moving him inside, but his tape shows otherwise.

 The more I watch his tape, the more I see how exceptionally athletic he is at tackle.

-Loved by the coaches, and demonstrates great passion for the game and high character.
+Skoronski is loved by the coaches and demonstrates a great passion for the game and high character.
 His quick feet and fundamentally sound technique are two of his more favorable attributes.

-“When you start building that relationship and you understand his personality and what his individual goals are … you realize that this guy was a perfect fit for the culture of this program.
-But probably more so, the culture that we’re trying to build within the offensive lineman,” sais Northwestern offensive line coach Kurt Anderson.
+“When you start building that relationship and you understand his personality and what his individual goals are … you realize that this guy was a perfect fit for the culture of this program," said Kurt Anderson, Northwestern offensive line coach.

+"But probably more so, the culture that we’re trying to build within the offensive lineman.”

-The NFL Draft will take place in Kansas City, Missouri, which will be held at Union Station and it will end with rounds five to seven on Saturday, April 29.
+The NFL Draft will take place in Kansas City, Mo., will be held at Union Station, and it will end with rounds five to seven on Saturday, April 29.

 All seven rounds will be broadcasted through ESPN, ABC, and NFL Network.